 For patients undergoing cardiac surgery for other indications, concomitant mitral valve surgery should be considered for a repairable valve with MR that is moderate.
-However, for secondary MR, this practice has been questioned by the two-yr outcome of a recent randomized comparison with CABG alone.
-The addition of mitral valve repair did not affect LV remodelling or survival, but an excess of adverse events occurred (1).
-Longer term followup is needed.
-If the valve is not repairable, then replacement is usually done only when MR is severe.
+However, for secondary MR, this practice has been questioned by the 2-year outcome of a recent randomized comparison with CABG alone.
+The addition of mitral valve repair did not affect LV remodelling or survival, but an excess of adverse events occurred (2 Treatment references Mitral regurgitation (MR) is incompetency of the mitral valve causing flow from the left ventricle (LV) into the left atrium during ventricular systole.
+MR can be primary (common causes are... read more ).
+Therefore, only severe secondary MR should be treated when coronary artery bypass grafting (CABG) is being done for ischemia.

 In primary mitral regurgitation, the closer the mitral valve intervention mimics the native valve, the better for LV preservation and mortality.
 Hence, the order of preference is